-Unhealthy System (1) When the service is outage in scheduled system interruption. maintenance (2) The alert flag is "1" in this case.
-System error (3) When an L6 signal is transmitted by a non-standard PRN code.
-(4) When the null message is transmitted for 3 seconds or longer.
-Service error SIR-URE(Signal In Reference User Range Error) of more than ±0.468m at 3 or more augmented satellites among at least 2 GNSS.
+Unhealthy System maintenance When the service is outage in scheduled system interruption.
+System error When an L6 signal is transmitted by a non-standard PRN code.
+When the null message is transmitted for 3 seconds or longer.
+Service error SIR-URE(Signal In Reference User Range Error ) of more than $\pm 0.468$ m at 3 or more augmented satellites among at least 2 GNSS.
 When the number of augmented satellites is less than 5 at all locations in the service area.
 The alert flag is "1" in these case.